 > Stephan Breuer, born in Nice France,1975, is a Paris-based conceptual & interdisciplinary artist.

-Using Keynote as his only software he has been limiting himself to using the most basic visual language such as lines and pure geometrical shapes and light as his central medium to connect with the viewers at multiple levels to share knowledge and to express his quest for Atemporality.
+Using Keynote as his only software he has been limiting himself to using the most basic visual language such as line, pure geometrical shapes that translates into light as his central medium.

 Breuer's first NFT sold in 2022 at an auction that coincided with a historical premier in France.
 His piece titled, Etērnål Pøng, 2018 is a Renaissance Tabernacle framing a Pong Game, was auctioned at 10 920 €